A Generalization of Turaev's Virtual String Cobracket: An example showing the bound on given by is sometimes stronger than the bound .

-\begin{cor}[Ilyutko, Manturov, Nikonov] Let $\alpha$ and $\alpha'$ be two crossing-minimal strings.
+\begin{thm}[Ilyutko, Manturov, Nikonov] Let $(F,\alpha)$ and $(F',\alpha')$ be two virtually homotopic genus-minimal pairs.
+Then there is a homeomorphism $\phi:F\rightarrow F'$ such that $\phi(\alpha)$ is homotopic to $\alpha'$ on $F'$. \end{thm} They actually prove the following stronger statement, Theorem \ref{flatkupstrong}, during their proof of Theorem 3.2 in \cite{IlyutkoManturovNikonov}. \begin{thm}[Ilyutko, Manturov, Nikonov] Let $(F,\alpha)$ and $(F',\alpha')$ be two virtually homotopic genus-irreducible pairs.
+Then there is a homeomorphism $\phi:F\rightarrow F'$ such that $\phi(\alpha)$ is homotopic to $\alpha'$ on $F'$. \end{thm} Ilyutko, Manturov and Nikonov then deduce the following corollary using the results of Hass and Scott.
+We do not use this corollary, but state it here because it is similar to Kadokami's statement. \begin{cor}[Ilyutko, Manturov, Nikonov] Let $\alpha$ and $\alpha'$ be two virtually homotopic crossing-minimal strings.
 Then there is a (possibly empty) sequence of Type 3 moves taking $\alpha$ to $\alpha'$. \end{cor}

-\begin{cor}[Kadokami's Statement] Let $\alpha$ and $\alpha'$ be two crossing-irreducible strings.
+\begin{cor}[Kadokami's Statement] Let $\alpha$ and $\alpha'$ be two virtually homotopic crossing-irreducible strings.
 Then there is a (possibly empty) sequence of Type 3 moves taking $\alpha$ to $\alpha'$. \end{cor}

 {\it Proof of Corollary \ref{flatkupcorstrong}}.
 Suppose $\alpha$ and $\alpha'$ are crossing-irreducible.
 Realize $\alpha$ and $\alpha'$ on their canonical surfaces $F$ and $F'$.
-Hass and Scott \cite{HassScott} showed that any curve on a surface can be homotoped to a geodesic without increasing the number of self-intersection points of the curve at any time during the homotopy.
-Using the result of Hass and Scott, it is straightforward to check that the pairs $(F,\alpha)$ and $(F', \alpha')$ are genus-irreducible; this argument is similar to an argument in the proof of Theorem \ref{flatkup}.
+Hass and Scott \cite{HassScott} showed that any curve on a surface can be homotoped to a curve with minimal self-intersection without increasing the number of self-intersection points of the curve at any time during the homotopy, and in particular, two homotopic curves with minimal self-intersection are realted by Type 3 moves on the surface.
+This implies that $\alpha$ and $\alpha'$ have minimal self-intersection in their free homotopy classes on $F$ and $F'$ respectively.
+Using the result of Hass and Scott, along with the fact that $F$ and $F'$ are the canonical surfaces for $\alpha$ and $\alpha'$, it is straightforward to check that the pairs $(F,\alpha)$ and $(F', \alpha')$ are genus-irreducible; this argument is similar to an argument in the proof of Theorem \ref{flatkup}.
 Hence by Theorem \ref{flatkupstrong} there is a homeomorphism $\phi:F\rightarrow F'$ such that $\phi(\alpha)$ is homotopic to $\alpha'$ on $F'$.
-Since $\phi(\alpha)$ and $\alpha'$ are crossing-irreducible as virtual strings, they must both have the fewest number of self-intersection points of any curve in their free homotopy class $F'$.
-Therefore either $\phi(\alpha)$ and $\alpha'$ are related by a regular isotopy, or there is a sequence of flat third Reidemeister moves taking $\phi(\alpha)$ to $\alpha'$ on $F'$.
+Since $\phi(\alpha)$ and $\alpha'$ are crossing-irreducible as virtual strings, they must both have the fewest number of self-intersection points of any curve in their free homotopy class on $F'$.
+Therefore either $\phi(\alpha)$ and $\alpha'$ are related by a regular isotopy, or there is a sequence of Type 3 moves taking $\phi(\alpha)$ to $\alpha'$ on $F'$.
 Hence $\alpha$ and $\alpha'$ are related by a (possibly empty) sequence of Type 3 moves.